The Intersection of Racism, Poverty and Biology in Cancer Prevention, Diagnosis and Treatment

 Vice Provost for Academic and Faculty Affairs

 University of Michigan

-Attendees will experience the symposium using Whova, our official web-based conference app, to view presentations and ask questions during panel discussions, and to easily network and connect behind the scenes.
-Registered attendees will be sent email invitations and instructions to access the virtual conference at least a week before the symposium.
-Attendees registered after February 25 will receive conference access information the business day following their registration, or within an hour of registration day-of event.
+Attendees will also have access to Whova, our official web-based conference app, to view the agenda, ask questions during panel discussions, easily network and connect behind the scenes, and more.
+Registered attendees will be sent email invitations and instructions to access the Whova app at least a week before the symposium.
+Attendees registered after February 25 will receive Whova access information the business day following their registration, or within an hour of registration day-of event.